gitter-badger/wait/CONTRIBUTING.md

 # Contributing

-It's great that you want to contribute to bronze!
+It's great that you want to contribute to wait!
 Please read through this short documentation on contributing before you start.

 ----